 Can Osteopaths contribute to the rehabilitation process of running injuries?

-The basic running process is repetitive process of pounding the pavements exposing your joints and muscles to constant impact.
-Any off road running will also expose your muscles and ligaments to lateral movements.
+The basic running process is a repetitive pounding of pavements exposing your joints and muscles to constant impact.
+Any off-road running will also expose your muscles and ligaments to lateral movements.
 Repetitive demands and stress upon the body can often result in injury.
-At the end of the post we offer advice on what you can do to prevent running injuries.
-Running Injuries Content
+At the end of the post, we offer advice on what you can do to prevent running injuries.

 What Are The Common Running Injuries

-It is estimated that 70% of all recreational and competitive runners will sustain an overuse injury in any give 12 month period.
+It is estimated that 70% of all recreational and competitive runners will sustain an overuse injury in any given 12-month period.

 The most common running Injuries